 Back cushions are important too but do not carry the weight load of a seat cushion.
 Most manufacturers use Dacron, polyester fiber, down feather, in some instances if a tight back is used foam.
 An added plus is if you can get a cushions loose where the cushion is zippered for access so you can add fill or fiber down the road when it softens from use, a big plus.
-Now better manufactures will channel the fill which means they sew it horizontally in several places so it does not settle down into the bottom of the cushions.
+Premium materials like feather down or Micro denier is available.
+Better manufactures will channel the fill which means they sew it horizontally in several places so it does not settle down into the bottom of the cushions.

 4. Leather quality

 Not all beef animals produce hides suitable for leather upholstery: this is determined by the types of animal and its place of origin.
 Tanners buy hides in bulk, sight unseen, with all qualities included.
 When hides are culled and graded, only three to five percent of the hides can be used without having to alter, or "correct" the surface before coloring.
 These are considered the premium leathers.
 The remaining hides have their surfaces corrected by either sanding, embossing, pigment coloring, or a combination of all of these.
 The more correction required, the less expensive, supple, and natural the leather will be.
 Additional reading on leather facts .

 Leather is the strongest sheet material known to man: its tough physical structure comes from an intricate network of natural fibers.
 It strength makes it virtually impossible to tear or puncture: it will not readily burn or melt, as most fabrics or vinyl's will.
 You can make a hole in leather and it will generally not widen unlike vinyl (plastic)